dwalend/blog/_pending/2014-10-18-Enron-Thing.md

      your session?
 I can re-run each line except the last one.
      [y/n]

 How civilized, but not quite what I wanted for a finale.
-It's only 1700 email addresses, so sortBy should be OK.
-A quck search lead to [a bug report vs Scala 2.11.5](https://issues.scala-lang.org/browse/SI-9099), already fixed in 2.11.6.
-Swicthing to 2.11.4 got through the trouble.
+It's only 1700 email addresses, so sortBy should be fine.
+A quick search lead to [a bug report vs Scala 2.11.5](https://issues.scala-lang.org/browse/SI-9099), already fixed in 2.11.6.
+Switching to 2.11.4 got through the trouble.

 Here's a list of the people with the 10 highest betweenness values in April 2000 at Enron: